 Despite all her own injuries, Karen caught the teenage girl who fell across the threshold of the storage space and into her arms.
-Every body part screamed, and Karen’s head spun violently, but she didn’t drop the teenager.
+Every body part screamed, and her head spun violently, but she didn’t drop the teenager.

 “Morning sickness,” Karen whispered gently in her ear.
 “It’ll pass.”

-Karen caught the girl’s arms before she fell over backwards, watched this teenager’s Bowler hat fall off behind her, and then heard something clatter forward across the storage space’s floor.
+Karen caught the girl’s arms before she fell over backwards, watched this teenager’s bowler hat fall off behind her, and then heard something clatter forward across the storage space’s floor.

 “Like, that’s mine!”
 The teenager reached over the counter and grabbed it.
 “And it’s fucking broken!
 Like, you broke it!”